-• Access to a Developer Edition organization.

-If you aren't already a member of the Force.com developer community, go to http://sforce.co/lomlgHf and follow the instructions for signing up for a Developer Edition organization.
-Even if you already have Enterprise Edition, Unlimited Edition, or Performance Edition, use Developer Edition for developing, staging, and testing your solutions against sample data to protect your organization's live data.
+- Access to a Developer Edition organization. - If you aren't already a member of the Force.com developer community, go to http://sforce.co/lomlgHf and follow the instructions for signing up for a Developer Edition organization.
+Even if you already have Enterprise Edition, Unlimited Edition, or Performance Edition, use Developer Edition for developing, staging, and testing your solutions against sample data to protect your organization's live data. - The "API Enabled" permission must be enabled for your Developer Edition organization.
+This permission is enabled by default, but might have been changed by an administrator.